embedded-office/canopen-stack/docs/docs/hardware/can/index.md

 };
 ```

-With this kind of implementation, the usage is simply the import of the interface structure as external symbol, and we are ready to go:
+With this kind of implementation, the usage is simply the import of the interface structure as an external symbol, and we are ready to go:

 ```c
   :